alex-windett/alex-windett.github.io/_posts/2017-04-03-render-conf-part-2.markdown

 Evaluating Technology
 --
 [Jeremy Keith]() opened up the conference by discussing the *Nature of Technology* and what, as humans, our relationship is to it.
-Starting of with how technology is inherently a domain of co-opperation and working closely with other devs and the open source nature of modern web development is clear, and if you haven't experienced this first hand I would be very surprised as our industry is one of the most inclusive.
-This is shown first hand by Apple and Samsung, two market leading competing brands, share the similar hardware in their manufacturing.
+He startined off exploring how technology is inherently a domain of co-opperation where working closely with other devs and the open source nature of modern web development is clear.
+If you haven't experienced this first hand I would be very surprised as our industry is one of the most inclusive.

-this moves us on to another point that was made.
+later he moved us on to the changing demand for software vs. hardware.
 Although hardware is the basis for which software can run, the availability of hardware is now almost in surplus and it is software that is now become more important.
-At the dawn of the home computer back in the 70s it was a scramble to get the latest device, now with the same power coming from a mobile phone, ii is the availability of software and its performance which is in the spotlight.
+At the dawn of the home computer back in the 70s it was a scramble to get that extra bit of CPU or memory , now with the same power coming from a mobile phone, it is the availability of software and its performance which is in the spotlight.

 The talked moved away from this shifting techniological paradigms to the usability of current